Statistic Orland Hills Illinois National

 Orland Hills Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of Orland Hills is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In Orland Hills, the racial breakdown comprises 87.3% White, 7.8% Black or African American, 1% Asian, 0% American Indian, and 0% Native Hawaiian, with 10.4% of the population identifying as Hispanic or Latino.
-77.1% of households reported speaking English only, while 6.1% reported speaking Spanish only.
-Furthermore, 11.3% of residents were categorized as foreign-born.
+Understanding the Orland Hills racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Orland Hills, the racial breakdown indicates 87.3% White, 7.8% Black or African American, 1% Asian, 0% American Indian and 0% Native Hawaiian, with 10.4% of the population identifying as Hispanic or Latino.
+Notably, 77.1% of households reported speaking English only, while 6.1% reported speaking Spanish only.
+Additionally, 11.3% of residents were categorized as foreign-born.

 Orland Hills Population Density